mike-french/myrex/README.md

 Two execution patterns:
 * single network that process multiple input strings simultaneously
-* a dedicated independent network is built and torn down for each input
+* dedicated independent network is built and torn down for each input

+Two traversal strategies:
+* return the first match and stop execution
+* wait for all traversals to complete, return all captures for ambiguous matches

 ### Captures